Committed to

 Princeton Speedway

-For many years Unity Precision Manufacturing has been an official sponsor of the Princeton Speedway.
-We’re proud to sponsor Erik Gruhlke’s IMCA Sport Mods race car, #47, in Zimmerman, Minnesota.
+Unity Precision Manufacturing has been a proud sponsor of the Princeton Speedway for many years.
+We are thrilled to support Erik Gruhlke’s WISSOTA Midwest Mods race car, #47, from Zimmerman, Minnesota.
 Go, Erik!

 Learn more about Princeton Speedway at www.princetonspeedway.com.